tonikerttula/APE/webgoat.md

 > sudo apt-get -y install openjdk-11-jre ufw

-This command installs Java and a firewall.
+This command installs Java (JDK 11 is the open-source reference implementation of version 11 of the Java SE Platform.) and a firewall.
 You can enable the firewall by running the following command:

 > sudo ufw enable